hurshbajaj/Ion/README.md

 ## 🚀 Setup [WSL]

-[In case of Bash or Fsh or Other, base commands should be the same, feel free to format them if needed for they are already simple...]
+[In case of Other, base commands should be the same, feel free to format them if needed for they are already simple...]

 For the setup, just run: